 I’m not inclined to take on a burn for the laham mishweh now, and the grill these days is manned quite competently by the ladies too.
 But the ritual never changes.
 The moment someone says I’ll light the grill, something important starts happening, and one by one the family makes its way from the far reaches of wherever we might be, simply to stand there, remembering and talking and laughing and tasting under a smokey halo.

-- 2 lbs. leg of lamb, cut into 2-inch cubes
+- 2 pounds leg of lamb, cut into 2-inch cubes

-- 1 large sweet red onion, cut into 2-inch cubes
+- 1 large sweet red onions, cut into 2-inch chunks

-- 1 red, yellow, orange or green bell pepper, cut into 2-inch cubes
+- 1 red, yellow, orange or green bell pepper, cut into 2-inch pieces